-To check what tariffs you're on, look under the 'usage' section on the back page of your electricity bill.
+To check what tariffs you're on and the time of use they apply, look under the 'Usage and supply charges' section on the second page of your electricity bill.

-Are you getting the best deal?
+Are you on the right plan?

 Energy plans can change, and since the cost to produce and distribute energy is different across the country, they vary from one state to the next.
-Go to agl.com.au to find the best energy plan available where you live that suits your household's needs, or call us 24/7 on 131 245.
+Go to agl.com.au to check out the energy plans that AGL is currently offering for where you live that may suit your household's needs, or call us on 131 245.